-Myles André Bonadie is a cultural producer, researcher, and doctoral student in the History of Art and Black Studies departments at Yale University whose research interests include visual culture, popular media, modern art, and psychoanalysis.
-Myles is also an Environmental Humanities Fellow at the Whitney Humanities Center.
-Currently, Myles is thinking about the relationship between slavery’s afterlife and representations of the climate as a nexus of social, spatial, temporal, and ecological relations.
+Myles André Bonadie is a cultural producer, researcher, and doctoral student at Yale University pursuing a combined Ph.D. in Black Studies and the History of Art.
+Myles' research interests include visual culture, popular media, modern art, and psychoanalysis.
+Myles is also an Environmental Humanities Fellow at the Whitney Humanities Center and a Graduate Fellow at the Center for the Study of Race, Indigeneity, and Transnational Migration.
+Currently, Myles’ research pertains to the afterlife of slavery and representations of the climate as a nexus of social, spatial, temporal, and ecological relations.

 Prior to Yale, Myles was a researcher for Marking Time: Art in the Age of Mass Incarceration, a copyediting assistant for To See in the Dark (2025), a member of the programs team at The Africa Center, and an intern in the Directors Office at the Studio Museum in Harlem.
 Myles holds an M.A. in Media, Culture, and Communication from New York University and a B.A. in Media Studies from Pitzer College.